-In December 2022, our subsidiary Hang Lung Properties became the first real estate company in Hong Kong and mainland China to receive approval from SBTi for our near- and long-term company-wide emissions reduction targets in line with the SBTi Net-Zero Standard.
+In December 2022, the Group became the first real estate company in Hong Kong and mainland China to receive approval from SBTi for our near- and longterm company-wide emissions reduction targets in line with the SBTi Net-Zero Standard.
 Our targets, and our approach to pursuing them, are discussed in detail in this report.